Mausoleum of Reza Shah: Under Mohammad Reza Pahlavi

-Other people who buried in the mausoleum after 1951 were the assassinated Prime Minister Haj Ali Razmara, Reza Shah's valet Soleyman Behboudi, Prince Ali-Reza Pahlavi, who died in a plane crash in 1954, General Fazlollah Zahedi, a former Prime Minister of Iran, and assassinated Prime Minister Hassan Ali Mansour.
+Other people who were buried in the mausoleum after 1951 were the assassinated Prime Minister Haj Ali Razmara, Reza Shah's valet Soleyman Behboudi, Prince Ali-Reza Pahlavi, who died in a plane crash in 1954, General Fazlollah Zahedi, a former Prime Minister of Iran, and assassinated Prime Minister Hassan Ali Mansur.

 The mausoleum was also a place of visitation for foreign heads of state who came to Iran.
-Among the foreign dignitaries who visited the mausoleum were Queen Elizabeth II of the United Kingdom, in 1961, and by Emperor Haile Selassie I of Ethiopia, also in the 1960s.
-During the visit of US President Richard Nixon in 1972 in the mausoleum, a bomb was planted by the terrorist organisation People's Mujaheden, which exploded an hour after the visit of President.
+Among the foreign dignitaries who visited the mausoleum were Queen Elizabeth II of the United Kingdom, in 1961, and Emperor Haile Selassie I of Ethiopia, also in the 1960s.

 The mausoleum was the scene of several celebrations: the most spectacular being the golden jubilee of the Pahlavi dynasty in 1976, 50 years after the coronation of Reza Shah.
-Another celebration was held, while the troubles that will lead to the Iranian revolution were already beginning, on March 15, 1978, for the centenary of Reza Shah, at the same mausoleum.
+Another celebration was held, while the troubles that will lead to the Iranian revolution were already beginning, on 15 March 1978, for the centenary of Reza Shah, at the same mausoleum.

 Destruction

-After the seizure of power by the Islamic revolutionaries on 11 February 1979, and the fall of Shapour Bakhtiar, the revolution triumphed and Khomeini and his followers settled permanently in power.
-The Ayatollah sought to erase by all means the remnants of the Pahlavi dynasty, and so ordered the destruction of the mausoleum, supervised by Ayatollah Sadegh Khalkhali.
+After the Iranian Revolution on 11 February 1979, and the fall of Shapour Bakhtiar, the Ayatollahs sought to erase by all means the remnants of the Pahlavi dynasty, and so ordered the destruction of the mausoleum, supervised by Ayatollah Sadegh Khalkhali.

-Sadegh Ghotbzadeh and Abdolhassan Banisadr opposed the destruction of the mausoleum, wanting to make it a "museum of the martyrs of the Pahlavi regime", but this was refused by Khomeini and Khalkhali.
+Sadegh Ghotbzadeh and Abolhassan Banisadr opposed the destruction of the mausoleum, wanting to make it a "museum of the martyrs of the Pahlavi regime", but this was refused by Ruhollah Khomeini and Khalkhali.

 The destruction lasted about twenty days, from April to May 1980.
 Ayatollah Khalkhali explained his rationale for the destruction by stating:

 "He murdered many people, including the Goharshad Mosque, because of their belief in Islam.
 And the people, as the people of Rey can not bear the thought that the body of such a man is so close to the mausoleum of Shah Abdol-Azim".